matsengrp/gctree/README.md

 `--quick       ` less thorough parsimony tree search (faster, but smaller parsimony forest)

-`--idlabel     ` label sequence IDs on tree, and write FASTA alignment of distinct sequences.
-The mapping of the unique names in this FASTA file to the cell names in the original input FASTA file can be found in the output file with suffix `.idmap`
+`--idlabel     ` label sequence IDs on tree, and write `FASTA` alignment of distinct sequences.
+The mapping of the unique names in this `FASTA` file to the cell names in the original input file can be found in the output file with suffix `.idmap`

 `--xvfb        ` needed for X rendering in on remote machines